o-ran-sc/nonrtric/sample-services/hello-world/README.md

-# Hello World Service Stub
+# Hello World Service

 This repository contains a Spring Boot application serving a Hello World endpoint.
-The application can be built and run using the provided script - ``service-stub-build-start.sh``.
+The application can be built and run using the provided script - ``hello-world-build-start.sh``.

 ## Prerequisites